flowchain/flowchain-app/Developer.md

 ## Developing Component

-1. Custom component can be developed by forking this example [io.flowchain.console](https://github.com/flowchain/io.flowchain.console) as well.
+1. Custom component can be developed by forking this example [io.flowchain.console](https://github.com/flowchain/io.flowchain.console).

 2. Publish your component to npm.

-3. Update package.json by npm install <your-package> --save.
+3. Update package.json by ```npm install <your-package> --save```.

 4. Open lib/main.js file. and require (include) your component to flowchain.